-In accordance with section 96C of the Act, this Airport Plan consists of two main parts: the concept design (Part 2) and the details of the specific developments authorised by the Airport Plan (Part 3), which are referred to collectively as 'Stage 1' or the 'Stage 1 Development'.
+In accordance with section 96C of the Act, this Airport Plan consists of two main parts: the concept design (Part 2) and the details of the specific developments authorised by the Airport Plan (Part 3).

 This Airport Plan is primarily concerned with the Stage 1 Development, which is intended to establish the Airport with a single 3,700 metre (m) runway located in the north-western portion of the Airport Site, a terminal and other support facilities to provide an operational anticipated capacity of approximately 10 million regional, domestic and international passengers per year, as well as freight traffic.
 This would cater for the predicted demand on opening as well as estimated growth for the first five years of operations.
 A first-stage airport of this scale also provides the foundation for further expansions as demand grows.